Factorial Definition and Example

 How to Calculate the Factorial in Scipy?

-The popular scipy library is a collection of libraries and modules that help you with scientific computing.
-It’s a powerful collection of functionality—built upon the NumPy library.
-Thus, it doesn’t surprise that the scipy factorial function
+Scipy contains a powerful collection of functionality—built upon the NumPy library.
+Thus, it doesn’t surprise that the SciPy factorial function

 scipy.math.factorial() is actually a reference to NumPy’s factorial function